Ohio's 6th congressional district

 Ohio's 6th congressional district is a U.S. congressional district which is represented by Representative Michael Rulli of the Republican Party.
 Rulli was elected to the seat after he defeated Democrat Michael Kripchak in the June 11, 2024 special election, caused by the resignation of incumbent Bill Johnson (R) on January 21, 2024.

 This district runs along the eastern side of the state, bordering West Virginia and Pennsylvania.
-It stretches from Marietta through several Ohio River industrial towns all the way to the city of Youngstown.
+It stretches from Marietta through several Ohio River industrial towns, and along the perimeter of Canton, north, all the way to the city of Youngstown.
+The district ranks third in the state with the poverty rate at 15.4 percent, per a 2026 congressional study.

 History

 When Bob McEwen was first elected in 1980, the sixth district of Ohio consisted of Adams, Brown, Clinton, Fayette, Highland, Pickaway, Pike, Scioto and Ross counties plus Clermont County outside the city of Loveland, Harrison Township in Vinton County and the Warren County townships of Clearcreek, Deerfield, Hamilton, Harlan, Massie, Salem and Wayne.
 At that time, The Washington Post described the sixth district as "a fail-safe Republican district".

 The Ohio General Assembly redrew the sixth district following the results of the 1980 United States census.
 The boundaries from 1983 to 1987 included all of Adams, Clinton, Fayette, Highland, Hocking, Jackson, Pike, Ross, Scioto, Vinton and Warren counties, plus Waterloo and York townships in Athens County; Wayne Township in Clermont County; Concord, Jasper, Marion, Perry, Union and Wayne townships in Fayette County; and Washington Township and the cities of Miamisburg and West Carrollton in Montgomery County.

 Beginning with the 100th Congress in 1987, adjustments were made by the legislature to the boundaries; reapportionment between censuses is unusual in American politics.
 A small part of the Montgomery County territory was detached, as were parts of Fayette County in Washington Court House in Union Township and the townships of Jasper and Marion.
 Part of Brown County was added, Jackson and Eagle Townships.
 These were the boundaries for the rest of McEwen's service in Congress.

 The district was largely rural and agricultural with no large cities.
 One of the major industries was the United States Department of Energy's Portsmouth Gaseous Diffusion Plant at Piketon, which manufactured uranium for nuclear weapons.
-The district was 97 per cent white with a median household income of $21,761.
+The district was 97 per cent white with a median household income of $21,761 in the early 1990s.